We have flights to Syria on April the 9th and there is clearly travel advisories against going there currently. Is this alarmist or should we not go?

-Enjoy your time! about 7 years ago
+Enjoy your time! over 7 years ago

 Er, no. It isn't safe.
 When a country is in Civil War there are no rules.
 Anything can happen.
 Also, Syria is on most government 'do NOT travel' advice lists, along with failed states like Somalia, which means you definitely aren't covered by any travel insurance should you need help.